 August 16 : Concert at the Civic Center in Providence, Rhode Island.

-August 18 + 19 : Concerts at the Madison Square Garden in New York City.
+August 18 : Concert at the Madison Square Garden in New York City.

-While in NYC, Michael visits Katherine Hepburn in her Manhattan home and she attends one of the Jacksons concert at the Madison Square Garden .
+While in NYC, Michael visits Katherine Hepburn in her Manhattan home.

 August 21 : Concert at the Joe Louis Arena in Detroit.